 Personality tests have been all the rage for the past few years now.
 You’ve probably heard about popular tests like the Meyers-Briggs or DiSC, among others.
 But have you heard of the Enneagram?
-It has become one of the most popular tests recently and my personal favorite.
+It has become one of the most popular tests and my personal favorite.
 I’ve been an Enneagram enthusiast for over two years since a friend raved about it and introduced me to it.
 The Enneagram differs from other personality typing systems because it encourages growth and identifies healthy and unhealthy behaviors within each Enneagram type.

 Parenting Tips Based on Your Enneagram Type